galuscakova/DAT130-2026/M2/SQL-2.md

 ## Exercise 9 – Reasoning about joins (no SQL)

-Answer the following questions in plain text:
+Answer the following questions:

-1. Why is a `CROSS JOIN` usually dangerous in practice?
+1. Why might a `CROSS JOIN` be dangerous in practice?
 2. When is a `NATURAL JOIN` risky to use?
 3. Why is it often preferable to use explicit join conditions (`JOIN ...
 ON`)?